wandersick/aerozoom-doc/README.md

 **Note**: AeroZoom works better with administrator rights.
 If UAC is on, it asks for rights to elevate itself automatically.

-For more information, read the [README](https://github.com/wandersick/aerozoom-doc/tree/master/README).
+For more information, read the [README](https://github.com/wandersick/aerozoom-doc/tree/master/README) and [100+ tips](https://github.com/wandersick/aerozoom-doc/blob/master/100%2BTips.md).